a1v0/a1v0.de/articles/access-c-sharp-classes-from-xunit.md

 The solution is to explicitly link the main project to the test project by adding a **project reference**.
 I will show you three ways to achieve this: in Visual Studio, in the console, and manually.

-> Whichever solution you choose, don't forget to add a `using` statement to your test file, otherwise you'll still have trouble!
+> Once you've done this, you won't even need a `using` statement in your test suite. xUnit knows where to look.

 ### In Visual Studio